Emmasharon/Blog-Site/README.md

 # Flask template
-#### i am a Bloggy
+#### Hey!
+I am a Bloggy

 ## Description
-I am a template to be used to develop flask application ready for production.
+This is a flask application for blogging.
+Users have to sign up to blog and view blogs.
+A quotes app is used to display random on the home page.

 #### Link to deployed site
 ....